EmilyBartman/ADS_Group4_Final_Project_Repo/README.md

       Gross 			169

 Based on these initial findings, we find that cleaning of the data will be necessary because there are missing values, and most field types are object.
 To clean the data, we plan to primarily utilize the removal of the rows containing the missing data as the dataset is large enough to handle this method.
+We will then also consider converting many value fields to quantitative values that can better be interpreted into future models.

 ## Functionalities
 Our application will perform a range of data science functions and user interactions.
 The data science functions include statistical analysis performed on the sample data, visualizations of the data, predictive models used, and training recommendations for continued exploratory analysis with our tool.
 This will allow us to not only build up our ethos as authorities in this area but also share insight into the Data Science methodologies acquired in this course.

 Furthermore, our application's true value and differentiator in the market is the area for user interactions.
 The user interactions area of the application will allow the user to enter information about the movie and get a prediction on the rating based on the model chosen.
-Further user interactions that we may consider exploring are giving the user the ability to train the model on their own dataset and run predictions in parallel for comparison.
+Further user interactions that we may consider exploring are giving the user the ability to train the model on their own dataset and running predictions in parallel for comparison.

 To support the ambitions of this project, we will need to further explore the available options for web app technology.
 However, our team is most experienced with Python, so we plan to focus on efforts around Streamlit and Firebase.
 We plan to get more hands-on experience in the following weeks on the two technologies before making a final decision.